World Gold Council’s Guidance on Investing in Gold

 Be aware of marketing and sales efforts

-Ultimately, you should be fully confident in your decision when investing in Gold.
+Ultimately, you should be fully confident in your decision to buy gold.
 If an investment sounds too good to be true or if you’re receiving aggressive sales pitches from people who claim to be government officials or celebrity endorsements, slow down and reconsider your transaction.
 Sellers should not claim your savings are at risk or that you must decide immediately and that you should buy their products.
 This is your wealth.
 Never be pressured to do something before you are fully aware and informed.

-J. Rotbart & Co. is a global expert in Investing in Gold
+J. Rotbart & Co. is a global expert in gold

 With the global economy still in turmoil from the pandemic crisis, gold maintains its position as a smart investment choice.
 J. Rotbart & Co. recommends allocating around 10% of your portfolio for physical gold.
 We also want you to confidently buy gold to protect your portfolio, which is why we offer this overview of WGC’s guidance.
 J. Rotbart & Co. has decades of experience fulfilling precious metals needs for a diverse range of clients.
 We are transparent in our client transactions and will answer your questions completely so that you are fully confident that you are embarking on the most beneficial transaction with us at J. Rotbart & Co.